Ageless Pirlo still pulling the strings for Italy

-ROME Andrea Pirlo was given the rarest of honors during the Confederations Cup last year when the Italy playmaker received a rapturous reception at the Maracana.
+ROME Andrea Pirlo was given the rarest of honours during the Confederations Cup last year when the Italy playmaker received a rapturous reception at the Maracana.

 His name was chanted before and during the game against Mexico, which turned out to be his 100th international appearance, and he brought the house down when he scored with a majestic 30-metre free kick.